chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 All the events are listed in the [Calendar](https://pfrac.co.uk/calendar) with links for further information – Club Championship races are identified with (C).
 There is also a list of events in each section at the bottom of this page.

-The competition involves races across three main sections (Road, Trail/Cross-Country and Fell) plus the club mile.
-The Championship comprises 22 fixed races (7 from each section plus the club mile), but two of the events are local series of races: Spencer's Dash (road) and Silkstone Shuffle (trail/cross country).
+The competition involves races across three main sections (Road, Trail/Cross-Country and Fell) plus the club mile if this takes place.
+The Championship comprises around 20 fixed races (6 or 7 from each section plus the club mile), but two of the events are local series of races: Spencer's Dash (road) and Silkstone Shuffle (trail/cross country).
 Members can run as many of the Spencer's Dash or Silkstone Shuffle series as they wish, and their season’s best time from each will be counted.

 The club mile is an additional event which will not count towards any of the three sections.
 It will count towards the overall championship and the challenge championship, but it is optional – you can qualify for every part of the championship without doing the club mile, but you might pick up more points if you do run it.